louisameline/tooltipster-scrollableTip/README.md

 # tooltipster-scrollableTip

-A Tooltipster plugin to make tooltips scrollable when they get too big.
+A [Tooltipster](http://iamceege.github.io/tooltipster/) plugin to make tooltips scrollable when they get too big.
+MIT license.

 When the tooltip is about to overflow the viewport, this plugin does the following: put the tooltip on the side which maximizes its size, resize it so it doesn't overflow the viewport, and make it scrollable for the content to be accessible.